mcalistm/SexualHealthCheckOnline/README.md

 ## Deployment

-Night Vale Community Radio was developed in GitPod, hosted by GitHub and using git.
+Sexual Health Check Online was developed in GitPod, hosted by GitHub and using git.

-The following steps were followed to deploy Night Vale Community Radio through GitHub Pages:
+The following steps were followed to deploy Sexual Health Check Online through GitHub Pages:

 * Loaded **GitHub** in Chrome web browser.
 * Signed into GitHub.
 * Clicked on my **repositories**.
-* Navigated to **'mcalistm/NightValeCommunityRadio'**.
+* Navigated to **'mcalistm/SexualHealthCheckOnline'**.
 * Selected **'settings'**.
 * Navigated to the **GitHub Pages** area of the page.
 * Selected **'Master Branch'** from the **'Source'** dropdown menu.
 * Confirmed my selection.
-* Night Vale Community Radio is now live on GitHub Pages.
+* Sexual Health Check Online is now live on GitHub Pages.

-#### Running Night Vale Community Radio Locally
+#### Running Sexual Health Check Online Locally

-Cloning Night Vale Community Radio from GitHub:
+Cloning Sexual Health Check Online from GitHub:
-* Navigate your screen to **/mcalistm/NightValeCommunityRadio**.
+* Navigate your screen to **/mcalistm/SexualHealthCheckOnline**.
 * Click on the green **Copy** button.
 * Copy the provided URL.
 * Start up the terminal of your choice with the IDE of your choice.